jhuber1155/SVG-Generator/README.md

 I would like to thank the instructors and students of the UCLA bootcamp as well as the the X-pert learner program which the bootcamp provides.
 With their help I was able to generate the code you see in this repository.

+## Link

+Here is the link for the video: https://drive.google.com/file/d/1bcm9qisrzzojJ5sZfq04QSlzU1cLmJWs/view